tshuxun/BBNLab/README.md

 # BBNLab
-A Matlab code to implement the BBN calculation in cosmology
+A Matlab code to implement the BBN calculation in cosmology.

 BBNLab.m is the main function.